-Militant groups need resources - including material resources as well as recruits, skills, and knowledge - in order to survive.
-One way for militant groups to gain resources is through alliances (Acosta 2014; Asal and Rethemeyer 2008; Asal and Shkolnik 2024; Moghadam 2017; Phillips 2014; Price 2012; Topal 2024).
-Indeed, it is precisely the lack of resources or the desire for further resources that drives militant organizations to cooperate (Bacon 2018b; Bapat and Bond 2012; Plapinger and Potter 2017).
-This is applicable to both terrorist groups (Asal and Rethemeyer 2008; Horowitz 2010; Phillips 2019) and larger insurgencies embroiled in civil war (Akcinaroglu 2012; Bapat and Bond 2012).
+One of the primary reasons for terrorist group coordination is that these alliances bring increased access to resources, including material resources as well as recruits, skills, and knowledge.
+Indeed, it is precisely the lack of resources or the desire for further resources that drives militant organizations to seek cooperative associations with one another (Bacon 2018b; Bapat and Bond 2012; Plapinger and Potter 2017).
+This is because alliances enable access to resources (Acosta 2014; Asal and Rethemeyer 2008; Asal and Shkolnik 2024; Moghadam 2017; Phillips 2014; Price 2012; Topal 2024) or the opportunity to improve operational credibility (Blair and Potter 2022; Plapinger and Potter 2017).
+This has been found for both terrorist groups (Asal and Rethemeyer 2008; Horowitz 2010; Phillips 2019) and larger insurgencies embroiled in civil war (Akcinaroglu 2012; Bapat and Bond 2012).
 For instance, terrorist groups that hold territory - a valuable resource in that it provides a safe haven and training grounds - are more likely to have an alliance than groups that do not hold territory (Phillips 2019).
-This suggests that groups that hold territory are seen as useful to other groups, and Phillips (2019) even points out that territory-holding groups tend to be stronger groups that might have the means to provide allies with security or weapons in addition to a safe haven.
+This suggests that groups that hold territory are attractive to other groups, and Phillips (2019) even points out that territory-holding groups are typically stronger groups that might have the means to provide allies with security or weapons in addition to a safe haven.

-The increase in resources that stems from these alliances should lead naturally to a corresponding increase in capacity.
-This is demonstrated in a number of ways.
-Militant groups with allies have been found to last longer (e.g. Acosta 2014; Hou, Gaibulloev, and Sandler 2020; Pearson, Akbulut, and Lounsbery 2017; Phillips 2016, 2014; Price 2012) and have also been able to fight civil wars for longer (e.g. Akcinaroglu 2012).
-Alliances have enabled militant organizations to turn to attacks against logistically difficult targets such as schools or journalists (Asal, Phillips, and Rethemeyer 2022).
-Cooperation has also led organizations to diversify their tactics.
-In one of the earliest studies on terrorist groups and alliances, Oots (1986) examined transnational attacks from 1968-1977 and found that when the attacks were joint - meaning that they were committed by at least two groups - they were more likely to be moderately difficult types of attacks, such as armed attacks and hijackings, whereas single-group transnational attacks were more likely to be logistically simple "hit-and-runs," such as bombings.
-Likewise, organizations embedded within an alliance network have been found to be more likely to pursue the use of CBRNs as opposed to organizations less embedded in the alliance network (Asal, Ackerman, and Rethemeyer 2012).
+The increase in resources that stems from these alliances should lead naturally to a corresponding increase in survival and capacity, and indeed militant groups with allies have been found to last longer (e.g. Acosta 2014; Hou, Gaibulloev, and Sandler 2020; Pearson, Akbulut, and Lounsbery 2017; Phillips 2016, 2014; Price 2012) and have also been able to fight civil wars for longer (e.g. Akcinaroglu 2012).
+With expanded access to resources, organizations are also able to turn to attacks against logistically difficult targets.
+For instance, groups with alliances have turned to focus on more logistically difficult targets such as schools or journalists (Asal, Phillips, and Rethemeyer 2022).
+In a similar vein, cooperation has led organizations to diversify their tactics.
+In one of the earliest studies on terrorist groups and alliances, Oots (1986) examined transnational attacks from 1968-1977 and found that when the attacks were joint, meaning that they were committed by at least two groups, they were more likely to be moderately difficult types of attacks, such as armed attacks and hijackings, whereas single-group transnational attacks were more likely to be logistically simple "hit-and-runs," such as bombings.
+Likewise, organizations embedded within an alliance network have been found to be more likely to pursue the use of CBRNs as opposed to organizations less embedded in the network (Asal, Ackerman, and Rethemeyer 2012).